 - Teaching material.
 Other items intended to support undergraduate teaching, such as past exam papers and lectures notes are also not catalogued.
 Most of this material may be found on the shelves or the table near the tripos and diploma projects.
 Ask the librarian if you have any difficulty locating what you need.

 - Seminar videos.
 A set of video recordings made of the Wednesday afternoon seminars is in the library, and are in the process of being entered on the catalogue.
 The set is complete from October 1995 and shelved in chronological order.
 Please ask if you wish to look at one of these tapes.
-Current seminars, however, are no longer recorded on video tape, but digital versions are available on the Laboratory's web site.
+Current seminars, however, are no longer recorded on video tape, but in some cases digital versions are available.

 In addition to the above, the library also holds a considerable amount of archival material and miscellaneous reports.
 Most of these items are entered on the Union Catalogue, although the records are very brief, meaning that, in practice, you will only be able to search by author and title.
 In outline, this material includes items relating to the history of the Computer Laboratory and the early machines, papers by the earliest members of the department and other computer pioneers, unpublished reports up to the present time; and a small number of older books in infrequent use.